-younger guy who got it did so because of ageism.
-There was investigation and found no wrongdoing.
+younger guy who got it did so investigation and found no wrongdoing.
 There are no other complaints especially no other There was not an intervention on set or with members of the crew.
-This would be false to allude to Blake and Ryan had Justin and his team over for a meeting where Blake expressed all the things she was upset about.
+This would be false to allude to. team over for a meeting where Blake expressed all the things she was upset about.
 This was not Justin versus the team behind the film.
 It was his team vs. Blake and Ryan - more of a contentious meeting.
-The way it reads now reads as if it was proper Not true Reporter Ty I just sent im I'll keep you posted What is the email for wayfarer I need to legal reach out
+The way it reads now reads as if it was proper intervention with cast and crew.
+Not true Reporter